-I also drew the mouth on my daughter’s Melissa & Doug easel with a few sentences for reading practice.
+I also drew the mouth on my children’s Melissa & Doug easel with a few sentences for reading practice.

 It’s important to review new Chinese characters in different ways, and we love using the easel for its versatility in education and art!

-Here is a video of my daughter completing the mouth puzzle!
+Here is a video of the mouth puzzle in action!

 Has your child learned about the parts of the mouth?

 If you try the mouth puzzle and trilingual coloring sheets, let us know!
 We love to hear about the learning experiences of other families!